Click on any club below to learn more about it or to register.

 The Association for Information Systems (AIS) is a Marriott School student organization that expands student's knowledge of the Information Systems Industry, offering training on new and useful skills.
 By providing students with guidance in their school and career planning, the AIS keeps students informed and gives them a chance to build relationships, network, and have fun.
 The AIS is also dedicated to supporting recruiters in publicizing and organizing events.

 The goal of AIS officers is to provide services to both students and the community by improving awareness of the Information Systems Industry.
-AIS is designed to be fully complimentary to the BS Information Systems and the Masters of Information Systems Management programs.
+AIS is designed to be fully complementary to the BS Information Systems and the Master of Information Systems Management programs.
 AIS is the largest and most active club in the Marriott School of Management.
 Our membership consists of a significant majority of the Information Systems Program, as well as technology-savvy students from other programs in the school.